parallaxinc/OpenSpin/README.md

 openspin.exe
 ------------

 openspin.exe is a command line wrapper for the compiler library.
 You give it a spin file and it passes it through the compiler and produces a .binary (or optional .eeprom) file with the same base name as the passed in spin file.
-There are several [command line options][] available.
+There are several [command line options][CommandLine] available.
 Run openspin.exe with no arguments to get a usage description.

 Binary Downloads
 ----------------

-[Binary build downloads are available.][]
+[Binary build downloads are available.][Downloads]

 Thanks
 ------